bitnami/charts/redmine/README.md

 ### Kubernetes Cluster

-Setup up a Kubernetes cluster on [Google Container Engine](https://cloud.google.com/container-engine/)(GCE) using [these instructions](https://cloud.google.com/container-engine/docs/before-you-begin).
+Setup up a Kubernetes cluster on [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) using [these instructions](https://cloud.google.com/container-engine/docs/before-you-begin).

 Create a new cluster using: